opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 ### Benchmarking results

 During benchmarking, we observed that introducing the loading layer resulted in identical search performance compared to the baseline.
-Additionally, there were no differences in system metrics or JVM GC metrics when the loading layer was introduced.
+Additionally, there were no differences in system metrics or JVM GC metrics when introducing the loading layer.

 Based on these findings, we concluded that we successfully replaced the tight coupling of the File API with Lucene's **IndexInput**.
 This change maintained the same search performance.
-Additionally, with this change, you can integrate a custom **Directory** in OpenSearch and save a vector index in your preferred storage system.
+Additionally, with this change you can integrate a custom **Directory** in OpenSearch and save a vector index in your preferred storage system.

 The following table presents our benchmarking results, comparing query latency with the loading layer (candidate) to the baseline.